|

 mode only, a non-zero n must be in the range 4–39.
 Legacy

-documents relying upon this quirk of parsing should be migrated to
+documents relying upon this quirk of parsing should migrate to

 another \s form.
 [Background: The Graphic Systems C/A/T